- 20 Best Lake Huron Beaches to Visit in 2023

 Oscoda Beach Park

-This lovely park in the city of Oscoda is truly a gem on the shores of Lake Huron.
-There’s so much to do in Oscoda, too.
+This lovely park in the reosrt town of Oscoda is truly a gem on the shores of Lake Huron.
+There’s so much to do in Oscoda, too, especially for families.
 It’s a perfect Lake Huron beach town, and this park is one of the highlights.

 Oscoda Beach Park is a best-kept secret among Michigan’s Great Lakes beaches, because it offer many fun and family-friendly activities.
 You’ll find a Splash Pad, a playground, picnic area, skate park, basketball court, pavilion, grills, benches, and a bathhouse.